 - Motorcycle crashes – Motorcycle accidents were 12 times as likely to be fatal as accidents involving passenger cars.
 Like bicyclists and pedestrians, motorcycle riders lack the protective frame that cars and trucks provide.

 - Rollover accidents – Top-heavy vehicles such as SUVs and trucks are commonly involved in rollover crashes.
 In some cases, the accident is caused by a defect in the vehicle itself rather than by the behavior of the driver.

-- Sideswipe accidents – These types of accidents commonly occur when a car turns too wide in a double turning lane or when a car veers out of its lane and hits the vehicle next to it on roads with four or more lanes.
+- Sideswipe accidents – These types of accidents commonly occur when a car turns too wide in a double turn lane or when a car veers out of its lane and hits the vehicle next to it on roads with four or more lanes.

 - Single-vehicle accidents – In this kind of collision, a driver might hit a fixed object or an animal.
-The accident may also be caused by a pothole, blown tire, manufacturing defect or other problem that causes the driver to lose control and roll over or skid into a ditch.
+The accident may also be caused by a pothole, blown tire, manufacturing defect, or other problem that causes the driver to lose control and roll over or skid into a ditch.

 Each of these types of crashes can occur virtually anywhere at any time, resulting in serious injury to those involved in the accident.